GEORDIE DIALECT WORDS R to T

 Scunner: An aversion or dislike.

-Segger: A nickname for the town of Sacriston in County Durham.
+Segger: A nickname for the former mining village of Sacriston in County Durham.
+It’s the birthplace of Sir Bobby Robson.

 Set a had’: Light a fire.